 Need a new water heater?

 Water heaters are a standard from mobile homes to modern log cabins.
 A traditional tank system is very simply a big cylinder.
 The major types available in Alabama are electric or natural gas.
 Tanks on average hold 50- 60 gallons of water.
-Most have a layer of insulation built in under the outer shell but it is recommended to place an extra blanket on the outside if the tank is in a drafty basement.
+Most have a layer of insulation built-in under the outer shell but it is recommended to place an extra blanket on the outside of the tank is in a drafty basement.
 An electric water heater uses one or two heating elements similar to ovens.
-They are placed at middle and top.
+They are placed at the middle and top.